iotmani/hisnul-muslim/README.md

           + Attempt to bring model and code from working dummySencha version
           + Bring it to app.js: launch()
     + Add pushing navigationview to view duas attached
-    + Add About page instead of Search < ---- done below so far
+    + Add About page instead of Search
     + separate list view files,
     + navview,
     + use separate model file